3 Types of Cataract Surgery

 Book a consultation with Dr Jimmy Lim today.

 Cataract surgery eliminates the cloudiness of the eye lens.
 The process entails artificial lens replacement to correct your vision.
-It’s a one-time procedure—if you had cataracts removed from one eye, you won’t have the same problem in that eye ever again.
+It’s a one-time procedure, which means that if you had cataracts removed from one eye, you won’t have the same problem in that eye ever again.

 When considering cataract surgery, ask yourself these: